 Font and Colors

-What is the LinkedIn logo?
+What does the LinkedIn logo represent?

 What font does LinkedIn use?